Aesthetic Sensitivity

 Dig deeper with Sebastian →

 in a psychology of image and eros the primary value is beauty.
-What Hillman says over and over is that the soul does not need to be free of symptoms.
+What the soul needs and craves is the experience of the world, taking it in as it presents itself.

 Hillman, James, A Blue Fire: The Essential James Hillman, 1989supporting